Theatre at Brunel, is Top 5 in London and Creative Writing is ranked 8th in UK – Guardian University Guide 2018

 Entry Criteria 2018/19

-- BTEC Level 3 Extended Diploma DDD in a related subject, plus A-level English at grade B. (Applicants without A-level English or Creative Writing will be required to submit a written sample of work on request).
+BTEC Level 3 Extended Diploma DDD in Art and Design, Creative Media Production, Enterprise and Entrepreneurship, Music and Music Technology, Performing Arts, Production Arts or Travel and Tourism AND A-level English at grade B. (Applicants without A-level English or Creative Writing will be required to submit a written sample of work on request).

-- BTEC Level 3 Diploma DD in a related subject, with an A-Level in English Literature, English Language and Literature combined or Creative Writing at grade B.
+BTEC Level 3 Diploma DD in Art and Design, Creative Media Production, Enterprise and Entrepreneurship,Music and Music Technology, Performing Arts, Production Arts or Travel and Tourism AND an A-Level in English Literature or English Language or English Language and Literature combined or Creative Writing at grade B.

-- BTEC Level 3 Subsidiary Diploma D in any subject, with A-Levels grades BB including English Literature, English Language and Literature combined or Creative Writing.
+BTEC Level 3 Subsidiary Diploma D in any subject, with A-Levels grades BB including English Literature or English Language or English Language and Literature combined or Creative Writing.

 Applicants with relevant theatre experience may also be considered.